cdapio/coopr/docs/docs/source/guide/superadmin/monitoring.rst

 Log Output
 ==========
-By default, the log files in Loom are written to ``/var/log/loom``.
-The output directory can be configured using the ``LOOM_LOG_DIR`` environment variable for each of the Loom services (for more information, see :doc:`Installation Guide </guide/installation/index>`).
+By default, the log files in Coopr are written to ``/var/log/coopr``.
+The output directory can be configured using the ``COOPR_LOG_DIR`` environment variable for each of the Coopr services (for more information, see :doc:`Installation Guide </guide/installation/index>`).